tdwg/dwc/docs/text/index.md

 ### 3.1 Extension example (non-normative)

 The following example illustrates the use of extensions.
 In this example there are three files in the archive, all of which are located in the same directory as the metafile.
 The whales.txt file acts as a core file of Taxon records.
 The whales.txt file is extended by two other files, types.txt and distribution.txt.
-The types.txt file contains records specified in an external definition at <http://rs.gbif.org/terms/1.0/Types> and consists of Dublin Core and Darwin Core terms, while the distribution.txt file contains records specified at <http://rs.gbif.org/terms/1.0/Distribution> and consists of Darwin Core terms plus an additional term for threatStatus.
-Both extension files are related to the core file by the taxonNameID fields.
+The types.txt file contains records specified in an external definition at <http://rs.gbif.org/terms/1.0/TypesAndSpecimen> and consists of Dublin Core and Darwin Core terms, while the distribution.txt file contains records specified in the Species Distribution Extension at <http://rs.gbif.org/terms/1.0/Distribution> and consists of Darwin Core terms plus an additional term for threatStatus.
+Both extension files are related to the core file by the dwc:taxonID fields.
 This archive contains information about whale species, type specimen records for those species, and lists of countries and the threat status for those species in those countries.

 ![Extension](extension.png)